 Creatinine is a metabolic by-product of muscle metabolism, and normally appears in urine in relatively constant quantities over a 24 hour period with "normal" liquid intake.
 Therefore, urine creatinine can be used as an indicator of urine water content or as a marker identifying a specimen as urine.
-Greater than normal intake of water will increase the urine water content (lowering the creatinine level) consequently diluting the amount of drug in urine.
-Conversely, a limited intake of water can lead to an abnormally concentrated urine specimen (as occurs with dehydration) resulting in elevated creatinine levels.
+Increased intake of water lowers the creatinine level and may dilute the amount of drug in urine.
+Conversely, a limited intake of water can lead to a concentrated urine specimen (as occurs with dehydration) resulting in elevated creatinine levels.

 Interpretation of Results